Re: Bar 75

 While most brands were focused on the superficial parts of festivals (VIP sections, selfies, etc.), we we built a bar for the real fans and developed the way Miller Lite walks, talks, and acts in music — something that also permeated all of our social posts, digital banners, and swag.

-Now in its 3rd year, the project proved so successful Miller has decided to treat us as their lead music strategy agency, consulting with us on everything from paid media to social.
+The project proved so successful that, for 3 years, Miller used us as their lead music strategy agency, and consulted with us on everything from paid media to social.

 Developed, pitched, and sold the concepts/executions